 How it works: DokuWiki uses the same user account system as other apps on the Cloudron system.
 All MEDLab team members have edit access; Nathan has admin access.

 What it is: GitLab is an open-source code collaboration platform, similar to GitHub.
-We mainly use GitLab for this purpose, but occasionally it makes sense to use GitHub instead, because it is more widely used by others.

 What it is: GitLab is an open-source code collaboration platform, similar to GitHub.
 It is self-hostable on Cloudron, but it is resource-intensive, so we currently use the commercial instance, which is currently free for us.
 In addition to code hosting, we use it for some Web projects, such as CommunityRule, which is deployed through GitLab using Jekyll.